TPL To Go

 |Thursday, Friday, and Saturday||10 a.m. –12 p.m. and 3 p.m.–5 p.m.|

-There are two ways to borrow materials while the library's buildings are closed to the public in Phase 2:
+There are three ways to borrow materials while the library's buildings are closed to the public in Phase 2:

-2. Use your library card (eCard or physical card) to access eBooks, eAudiobooks, and streaming movies and TV shows via our eResources.
+- Use your library card, opens a new window (eCard or physical card) to access eBooks, eAudiobooks, and streaming movies and TV shows, opens a new window via our eResources, opens a new window.

 Interlibrary Loan (ILL) service is not available at this time.

-Update: Tacoma Public Library is now accepting returns at all locations.
+Tacoma Public Library is accepting returns at all locations, including the bookdrop at Eastside Community Center.
 Bookdrops are available 24/7.

-The materials you return must undergo a four-day quarantine period before they can be checked in by library staff.
+The materials you return must undergo a 24-hour quarantine period before they can be checked in by library staff.
 In some cases, materials may continue to appear on your account for up to a week after you returned them.
-As long as the COVID-19 pandemic continues to affect library operations, TPL will waive fines on overdue materials.
+Overdue fines will not accrue.
+Once the material is 81 days past its due date, it will be considered lost, at which time you will be charged a replacement fee.

 Library staff are available via telephone, chat, email, and even Zoom conference.
 Our Youth Services Staff is also here to help!
 Contact us for book recommendations, help with eResources, or even just to chat (with an adult caretaker present).